robertsdotpm/p2pd/docs/source/built/http_framework.rst

         'body': b''
     }

-When you define your REST methods you can have a list of named arguments.
+When you define REST methods you can have a list of named arguments.
-These highlight what is added by name in a URL.
-For example: '/cat/meow' could be highlighted with @RESTD.GET(["cat"]) and 'name' would be {'cat': 'meow'}.
+These highlight what is named in the URL.
+For example: '/cat/meow' might be highlighted with @RESTD.GET(["cat"]) and 'name' would be {'cat': 'meow'}.
-Values in the URL path that aren't matched by named paths are added to an indexed dictionary (at keys 0 ... to len - 1.)
+Unnamed values are indexed by their position.

 The field 'body' is the binary content of a POST request.
-While req is a class that has processed the HTTP request of the client.
-There's fields are useful for debugging server code.
+While req is a class with the processed HTTP request.
+These fields are useful for debugging.